JECSand/yahoo_finance_stock_scraper/README.md

 ## Overview

 A python script that scrapes the financial statement data of a list of stocks and stores the data to a JSON file.
-The script uses Selenium with PhantomJS and BeautifulSoup4 to acheive this.
+The script uses Selenium with PhantomJS and BeautifulSoup4 to achieve this.

 ## Features
 Runs on Linux, Mac and Windows machines.